 Mean what you say

 Saying that you have a flexible corporate culture or thorough conflict resolution practices is one thing.
 Delivering on your promises is another.
 Don’t follow corporate culture trends simply to incorporate what seem to be desired catchphrases and concepts into your operating practices.
-Stay true to your brand, your leadership styles and your promises to employees when crafting your key messages and honing the processes that drive your corporate culture.
+Stay true to your brand, your leadership styles, and your promises to employees when crafting your key messages and honing the processes that drive your corporate culture.
 Don’t promise something you’re not going to be able to deliver.

 Don’t forget to laugh

-No matter how serious your industry, it is important to have a little bit of fun in the workplace.
+No matter how serious your industry is, it is important to have a little bit of fun in the workplace.
 Encourage your leadership to truly focus on your employee’s workplace experiences.
 Because if you can’t attract and retain great people, you don’t have much of anything.
 And, you may have some “corporate culture experiments” that don’t go well at all, much to the horror of your leadership and maybe to the chagrin of your employees.
 Remember to be able to laugh at failed experiences, reassure your employees, learn accordingly and continue to work together to build a dynamic workplace that your employees value.

 We love partnering with companies to help them thrive.
 It’s what we do.